 Definition, Causes and Treatment of Puncture Wounds

-A puncture wound occurs when an object pierces the skin and makes a hole in the skin.
+A puncture wound is an injury that occurs when an object pierces or penetrates the skin and makes a hole.
 Puncture wounds can either be shallow or very deep.
 A small puncture wound will generally close easily on its own.
 However, puncture wounds can be very dangerous as the object that caused the injury may have pushed bacteria or spores of tetanus into the skin and tissue.

 Nearly any long sharp object can cause a puncture wound.
 Some of the more common objects that cause this type of wound are: